-If it’s a quartz watch, why does it say ‘Automatic” on the dial?
+“If it’s a quartz watch, why does it say ‘Automatic’ on the dial?
 And why does it tick?
-Quartz watches don’t tick; they’ve got a soulless tack sound, not a tick.
+Quartz watches don’t tick; they make a tack sound, not a tick.
 Don’t you know anything, Seymour?”

-> Seymour’s jaw locked open as he assimilated that information.
+Seymour’s jaw locked open as he assimilated that information.
 He lowered the binocular magnifying lens over his goggles and bent toward the deceased’s wrist.
 “Automatic Hi-Beat.”
 He blinked and looked again.
 “So it’s an automatic.
 The corpse probably twitched in the coffin, winding the watch.
 They do that sometimes.
 And the exhumation process movement also wound the watch.
 Nothing to see here.
 But steal this watch if you want.
 I’m not going to say anything.”
 Seymour shuffled his feet and paused before continuing.
 “This makes us even, though.”

-> Mike unfastened the watch from Gold’s wrist, an unscratched, perfectly polished Grand Seiko with a deep, red dial that evoked the sensation of an ancient forest under a blood red moon, and with sword hands that looked like they had once belonged to soldiers in a medieval army.
+Mike unfastened the watch from Gold’s wrist, an unscratched, perfectly polished Grand Seiko with a deep, red dial that evoked the sensation of an ancient forest under a blood red moon, and with sword hands that looked like they had once belonged to soldiers in a medieval army.
 An expensive watch, worth thousands.
-The diamond ring Seymour snagged probably wasn’t even worth $500.
-He wiped the front and back sides against his pant’s leg, and wedged the watch’s crystal against his chin as he adjusted the leather strap on his wrist.
-After the watch fit just right, Mike raised his arm and shoved the watch into Seymour’s face, and said, “It looks great on me, like the deceased meant to gift it to me.”
+The diamond ring Seymour had snagged probably wasn’t even worth $500.
+Mike wiped the Grand Seiko’s front and back sides against his pant leg, then wedged the watch’s crystal against his chin as he adjusted the metal band on his wrist.
+After the watch fit just right, Mike raised his arm, shoved it into Seymour’s face, and said, “It looks great, like the deceased meant to gift it to me.”

-> “That’s not a word you hear from pathologists often,” Mike said as a rapturous laugh rose from his belly.
+“Eww’s not a word you hear from pathologists often,” Mike said.
+A rapturous laugh rose from his belly.

-> Seymour sighed.
+Seymour sighed.
 “I’m going to sew Gold up and go home.
 Maybe I can catch a Friends rerun after all.
-I’m done with Mr. Gold who died of a cold.
+I’m done with Mr. Gold who died of a cold.”